raj-msn/Port_Tariff.AI/README.md

 -   **Live**: [https://port-tariff-ai.onrender.com/docs](https://port-tariff-ai.onrender.com/docs)
 -   **Local**: [http://localhost:8000/docs](http://localhost:8000/docs)

+⚠️ **Note**:
-⚠️ **Note**: Due to AI model variability, the API may occasionally return incomplete results - simply retry the request if this occurs.
+- Due to AI model variability, the API may occasionally return incomplete results - simply retry the request if this occurs.

+- Provide complete vessel details in the payload (GT, LOA, port, days alongside, etc.) - missing information will be assumed from default values in the rule book, which may not reflect your specific vessel.

 ### Endpoints